|San José State University|

 The army once back in Tiguex found that the village of Cicuye was hostile to them and would not let them enter.
 Such was the price the Spaniards had to pay for the betrayal of the trust of Mustachio.

 In Tiguex Coronado contemplated another expedition into the territory of Quivira.
 But one day while out riding with a companion the cinch belt for his saddle broke and he tumbled off under the hooves of his companion's horse.
 His head was severely injured and he was not expected to live.
-He did survive but wasseriously incapicitated.
+He did survive but was seriously incapacitated.
 He wanted to return to his family in Mexico City but to abandon an expedition in which his friend Mendoza, the mayor of Mexico City, had been a principal investor required some careful preparation.
 He encouraged his soldiers to send him signed petitions requesting that he take the army back to Mexico.
 When he had enough signed petitions he announced the army would go back to Mexico City.
-The signors of the the petitions realized then that their petitions would be used as the excuse for Coronado abandoning the expedition without any profit.
+The signors of the petitions realized then that their petitions would be used as the excuse for Coronado abandoning the expedition without any profit.
 There were attempts to steal back the signed petitions but Coronado was too crafty for those trying to retrieve their signatures.
 He hid the petitions in his mattress.

 Coronado did return to Mexico City with his army.
 There was a trial to determine who was responsible for the failure of the expedition.
 Coronado was absolved of wrong doing in his command of the expedition.
 He was also the governor of the province of New Galicia in northwest Mexico.
 He was indicted for misgovernance of that province and lost his governorship.
 He however retained his membership on a governing Council of Mexico City until his death in 1554.
 Although Francisco Vásquez de Coronado may have had his virtues he was a relatively weak and flawed leader.
-There was no way the expedition could have been a success in the way that the investors in it expected but the relationship with the natives in the region did not have to have turned out so disasterously.
+There was no way the expedition could have been a success in the way that the investors in it expected but the relationship with the natives in the region did not have to have turned out so disastrously.
 Unarmed Cabeza de Vaca and his companions traveled through some of the same territory and the natives revered them as gods.
 Coronado's expedition developed the reputation of lying monsters.

 The fabled land that the expedition sought when found consisted only of the following communities.